What's a CSA?

-We offer a single summer CSA option that is 16 weeks long and runs from the first week in May through the 17th of August.
+This season, we are offering a single CSA option that is 15 weeks long and runs from around the first of May through late August.
 Our share size feeds 2-4 people.
-If you’re a solo-dweller, nervous about consuming a whole box of veggies each week, or interested but likely to be out of town often, consider buddying up with a neighbor or co-worker who might like to share the full summer’s harvest with you.
+If you’re a solo-dweller, nervous about consuming a whole box of veggies each week, or interested but likely to be out of town often, consider buddying up with a neighbor or co-worker who might like to share the full summer’s harvest.
 There's no limit on the number of folks who share one CSA membership.
 Additionally, you may send anyone in your stead (spouse, child, friend, etc.) to pick up your box any given week.

-Each member will choose one pick-up location where they will find their box every week for the full subscription.
+Each member will choose one pick-up location where they will find their box every week for the full subscription term.
 Pick-up options include:

-- Tuesdays from 4-6pm in the Sarah P. Duke Gardens Visitior Parking Lot
+- Tuesdays from 4-6 pm in the Sarah P. Duke Gardens Visitor Parking Lot

-- Tuesdays from 2-4pm at the Duke University School of Nursing
+- Fridays from 11 am-1 pm at the Duke University School of Nursing (DUSON Atrium)

 We grow a mix of old favorites and harder-to-come by heirloom vegetables.
-Every week, you will receive a newsletter on Monday afternoon detailing the contents of your box and recipe ideas.
-Expect 5-8 crops per box.
+Every week, you will receive a newsletter before pickup detailing the contents of your box and related recipe ideas.
+Expect 5-8 crops per box over the course of the summer.
 You can expect some combination of:

-May - kale, chard, snap peas, carrots, salad mix, beets, radishes, salad, turnips, broccoli, herbs
+- MAY: kale, carrots, swiss chard, snap peas, salad mix, beets, radishes, salad turnips, broccoli, lettuce, green garlic, herbs

-June - salad mix, squash, cucumbers, beets, carrots, potatoes, rainbow, chard, kale, green beans, radishes, lettuce, potatoes, salad turnips, onions, garlic, herbs
+- JUNE: salad mix, squash, cucumbers, beets, carrots, potatoes, kale, beans, radishes, lettuce, onions, garlic, herbs

-July - cucumbers, tomatoes, carrots, eggplant, leeks, green beans, onion, garlic, basil, rainbow chard, squash
+- JULY: tomatoes, cucumbers, carrots, eggplant, leeks, green beans, onions, garlic, basil, squash